FengMingquan-sjtu/Sub-pixel-detection/README.md

 ### 2.2. prepare datasets

 Put train HR(High-Resolution) images in `./data/intput/train_input`, put validation HR images in `./data/input/valid_input`, and (optionally) put testing HR images in `./data/input/test_input`.
-We already put some demo iamges in these folders.
+We already put some demo images in these folders.

 ### 2.3. train and test